 DOES THE WasteLAB PARTNER WITH OTHER MANUFACTURERS OR ARTISTS?

 Yes!
 We are always looking to make connections beyond the Kohler walls to see what sparks of innovation might ignite a new project.
 We recently partnered with ANN SACKS, a decorative brand owned by Kohler, to create the Crackle Collection by Kohler WasteLAB, launching in mid April 2019.

 To connect with the team to suggest new product ideas or explore partnership opportunities, email us using the online form below.

 Project Manager – Sustainability and Stewardship

 The inspiration.
 The glue.

 Theresa has been with Kohler since 1988, beginning in the Wisconsin Pottery in artistic and technical development and the supervision of the Artist Editions® production team.
-She transitioned to industrial design where she worked in both Artist Editions and Sanitary Businesses, and finally has spent the last nine years focused on Kohler Sustainability and Stewardship.
+She transitioned to industrial design where she worked in both Artist Editions and Sanitary businesses, and has spent the last nine years focused on Kohler Sustainability and Stewardship.

 The explorer.
 The scientist.

-Jim has been with Kohler since 1988, beginning as a technician for the John Michael Kohler Arts Center Arts/Industry Program.
+Jim has been with Kohler since 1988, beginning as a technician for the John Michael Kohler Arts Center Arts/Industry program.
 He later moved into Kohler New Product Development, where he supported numerous teams with artistic and technical support for Artist Editions, Nature’s Chemistry and color development.
 In his role today, he works as a hands-on technical designer of materials and processes.

-Industrial Designer – WasteLAB
+Sr. Industrial Designer – WasteLAB